benevolent-games/turtle/readme.md

 - templates are just async functions, so you can do *anything*
 - you can kind of imagine it like some kind of static javascript "php"
 - turtle also copies other files like css and whatnot
+- turtle has proper typescript typings

 <br/>

 ## turtle turtorial

+note, turtle doesn't care whether you use typescript or plain javascript, but in the examples here i'll be using the two interchangeably.

 <br/>